jan-warchol/selenized/editors/visual-studio-code/README.md

 ### Installation

-copy the contents of this directory into `~/.vscode/extensions/selenized` folder and restart Code.
+1.  copy the contents of this directory into `~/.vscode/extensions/selenized` folder
+1.  restart Code
+1.  open theme picker with `ctrl+K ctrl+T` (or using cogwheel button in lower left corner) and search for "selenized".